SoftwareTestingTrends/productivity-journal/src/posts/define-your-goals.md

 This is a method used to break a big-picture goal down into smaller components.

 ### What is Ultralearning?
 Ultralearning is a strategy for aggressive, self-directed learning.
-It's a strategy—meaning a choice about how to pursue learning to get results.
+It's a strategy — meaning a choice about how to pursue learning to get results.
 It's aggressive—meaning aimed at doing what works, even if it's a little harder or intense.
 It's self-directed—meaning you're the one in control. --Scott H Young

 [Learn more](https://www.scotthyoung.com/blog/2016/07/28/ultralearn-diy-1/) about Ultralearning